 Our Academic Support Scholarships provide children and youth with resources to help them be successful in their core education.
 Examples of resources in this category include private or group tutoring, study aides and test preparation classes.
 Academic Scholarship Types include the following:

-This scholarship is designed to support youth who have a disability that is making it difficult for them to keep up or succeed in their core education.
-Although these youth may qualify for special education plans via an IEP or accommodation via a 504 plan, these resources are not always sufficient or timely.
+This scholarship is designed to support children and youth who have a disability that is making it difficult for them to keep up or succeed in their core education.
+Although these individuals may qualify for special education plans via an IEP or accommodation via a 504 plan, these resources are not always sufficient or timely.
 This Scholarship is designed to provide additional support to this population to assist them in succeeding in their core education.

 2. General Academic Scholarship: